lisboncouncil/drupal-horizon-project/README.md

 This is a collection of modules and configuration useful for the creation of a new website.
 THe modules is organized with
-- A first module **lc_hcommon** where are configured the creation of the pages (privacy, cookies), the predefined empty nodes of type page (governance, etc) and the menu configuration.
+- A first module **lc_hcommon** where are configured the predefined empty nodes of type page (governance, etc) and the menu configuration.
 The module also pre-install o uninstall some modules.
 Check the .install page for more details.
--
+- The **lc_pages** will install some common pages, like cookies and privacy.
+- The **lc_section_\*** will install a complete section, with content-type, roles, views, menu entries and permissions

 The modules will create:

 ## Content-types